Major Transport Improvements A629 Halifax to Huddersfield

 I have two comments re the West Vale area: 1) The Section B plan indicates no junction signal improvements in the centre of West Vale; all that is shown are amended kerbs and removal of a zebra crossing by West Vale School, with no changes whatsoever at the secondary (Co-op) crossroads.
 As a local resident, the single major source of congestion in West Vale is 'right-turners' heading from Elland through West Vale towards Halifax and this has long demanded (including by local Councillors) better phasing of the lights and dedicated right-turn lanes (however short).
 This seems to have been completely ignored in the plans?
 This is specifically cross-referenced in Calderdale's current Local Plan Infrastructure Delivery Plan which refers to the junctions "as a whole" and "upgrades to the signal operation".
 2) I wonder if you have proactively contacted businesses on Elland Bridge and environs (my own included), about the surprising decision to make Longwall one-way, the impact this will have on operational activities, and the increase in pollution through the inevitable re-routing of deliveries and routine day to day traffic through Elland Town Centre.

-Brian asked about 5 years ago
+Brian asked almost 6 years ago

 Hi there and thanks for your comments.